 We got there, after a long period of rotten-ness to one another.
 You can get there too, I promise.

-I’ve included 45 ways to reconnect with your spouse above, and then I also created a printable with 45 more for a total of 90 ways to reconnect with your spouse.
-You can download it below by adding it to your cart and completing the free checkout.
+I've included 45 ways to reconnect with your spouse above, and then I also created a printable with 45 more for a total of 90 ways to reconnect with your spouse.

-After you download it, you should print it on card stock and hang it on your fridge or bathroom mirror, somewhere that you will see it often and remind yourself to take a moment to create those positive interactions.
+After you save it, you should print it on card stock and hang it on your fridge or bathroom mirror, somewhere that you will see it often and remind yourself to take a moment to create those positive interactions.